Kaggle/kagglehub/README.md

 ./docker-hatch run lint:all

 # Use specific Python version (Must be a valid tag from: https://hub.docker.com/_/python)
-./docker-hatch -P 3.9 run lint:all
+./docker-hatch -v 3.9 run lint:all

 # Run test in docker with specific Python version
 ./docker-hatch -v 3.9 test